Skip to main content

 Cinchy MCP Server

-Cinchy v5.19 introduces the Cinchy MCP Server, a Model Context Protocol (MCP) server that lets AI assistants like Claude, Gemini, and ChatGPT interact directly with your Cinchy data platform.
+Cinchy v5.19 introduces the Cinchy MCP Server, a Model Context Protocol (MCP) server that lets AI assistants like Claude interact directly with your Cinchy data platform.

 MCP is an open standard created by Anthropic that provides a universal interface for AI models to interact with external tools and data sources.
 Think of it as USB-C for AI: one protocol that connects any AI client to any data platform.